cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * subjectPublicKeyInfo.
 If the 'algorithm' field is the default (id-ecPublicKey and prime256v1), it is omitted in the CBOR encoding., otherwise it is included in the subjectPublicKeyInfo_algorithm field encoded as a int, (see {{iana}}).
 The 'subjectPublicKey' is encoded as as a CBOR byte string.
 Public keys of type id-ecPublicKey are point compressed as defined in Section 2.3.3 of {{SECG}}.

 * extensions.
 The 'extensions' field is encoded as a CBOR array where each extension is represented with an int.
+This is the most compact representation of the allowed extensions.
 The extensions mandated to be supported by RFC 7925 is encodeded as specified below, where a critical extensions are encoded with a negative sign.
 TODO: need to make things mod 3 instead.

    I.e. non-critical keyUsage keyAgreement is encoded as 5, critical basicConstraints cA is encodes as -3, and non-criticical extKeyUsage id-kp-codeSigning + id-kp-OCSPSigning is encoded as 22.